seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 ![hard_vs_soft_mass](https://user-images.githubusercontent.com/88620679/128841299-06785bcf-ccb4-4fb2-a401-b25ec705adf8.png)

-One can see, that the RuleFit model uses multiple rules to approximate the decision boundary (in total 7 for mass) while CRE uses 3 soft rules.
+One can see that the RuleFit model uses multiple rules to approximate the decision boundary (in total 7 for mass) while CRE uses 3 soft rules.

 As another example, we can look at the corvariate "plas":